crispy-pepper/WRO_2024/README.md

 ### Obstacle Challenge
 The obstacle challenge is where the car must complete three full laps around the field, avoiding different coloured pillars.
 If the pillar is red, traverse on the right side; if the pillar is green, traverse on the left.
 The direction in which the car drives is randomized.
 After the third lap, depending on the last pillar, the car must continue or change directions to find the parking lot.
 The car must then back into the parking lot without touching the ends.
 The size of each side of the field remains constant, 1 metre for each side.<be>
-Our approach to this challenge was to detect the walls, turn when one wall disappears, and count the number of turns to know when to end. <br><br>
+Our approach to this challenge was to detect the pillars, adjust according to pillar colour, turn at the orange/blue lines, count the number of turns to know when the laps end, detect the parking lot, and back in using additional sensors. <br><br>

 ## Engineering materials
 ### Car Base